Wadham College, Oxford: Notable people

-Two 20th century Lord Chancellors, F. E. Smith (Lord Birkenhead) and John Simon, were undergraduates together in the 1890s, along with the sportsman C. B. Fry; Sir Thomas Beecham was an undergraduate in 1897, though soon abandoning Oxford for his musical career.
+Two 20th-century Lord Chancellors, F. E. Smith (Lord Birkenhead) and John Simon, were undergraduates together in the 1890s, along with the sportsman C. B. Fry; Sir Thomas Beecham was an undergraduate in 1897, though soon abandoning Oxford for his musical career.

 Frederick Lindemann, 1st Viscount Cherwell, who was Churchill's scientific adviser during the Second World War, was a fellow of the college.
 Cecil Day-Lewis, later Poet-Laureate, came up in 1923, and Michael Foot, later leader of the Labour Party, in 1931.
 Sir Maurice Bowra, scholar and wit, was Warden between 1938 and 1970.
-Robert Moses, the city planner, rose to the college in 1911.
+Robert Moses, the city planner, joined the college in 1911.

 Among recent members have been Dr Rowan Williams, the former archbishop of Canterbury, Lord Dyson, former justice of the Supreme Court of the United Kingdom and Master of the Rolls, author and broadcaster Melvyn Bragg, writer and journalist Jonathan Freedland, novelists Hari Kunzru and Monica Ali, and Wasim Sajjad, former Chairman of the Senate of Pakistan and twice President of Pakistan.
 The mathematical physicist and philosopher Sir Roger Penrose was Rouse Ball Professor of Mathematics 1973–1999, and is now an emeritus fellow.

 Andrew Hodges, the theoretical physicist and author of The Imitation Game, the biography of Alan Turing, is a Tutorial Fellow in mathematics at Wadham.
 Having taught at Wadham since 1986, Hodges was elected a Fellow in 2007, and was appointed Dean from start of the 2011/12 academic year.

+Film directors Lindsay Anderson and Tony Richardson were Wadham alumni.

+Actors Rosamund Pike and Felicity Jones studied English at the College.
+Each has a portrait displayed in the college hall, and Rosamund Pike is an Honorary Fellow.

+Former Federal Court of Australia and Court of Appeals Judge Mark Weinberg (judge) studied the Bachelor of Civil Law at the college, for which he received the Vinerian Scholarship.